“What’s Covered” App

 Medicare Supplement Insurance Plans, or “Medigap” Plans

-If you have Original Medicare (Parts A and B), a Medicare Supplement Insurance Plans can fill the “gaps” left in your coverage, including deductibles, co-payments and uncovered services.
+If you have Original Medicare (Parts A and B), a Medicare Supplement Insurance Plan can fill the “gaps” left in your coverage, including: deductibles, co-payments and uncovered services.

 Medicare Advantage plans (also called “Part C”) take the place of Original Medicare.
 Written by private insurance companies, they include all the benefits of Medicare Parts A and B, and often include other coverage, such as Medicare prescription drug coverage (Part D), sometimes for an extra cost.

 If you have a Medicare Advantage plan, you do not need (and cannot use) a Medicare Supplement Insurance Plans.

 LAST UPDATE: 24th April'20 at 12:07pm